imixs/imixs-workflow/src/site/markdown/engine/acl.md

 <img src="../images/bpmn-example02.png" width="500px" />

+The 'Actor Properties' are defined in the [process properties](./main_editor.html) of your workflow model.

 The access control of Imixs-Workflow is closely coupled to the security concepts the Java Enterprise Platform.
 So you have various ways to authorize users.
 See the section [Deployment >> Security](../deployment/security.html) for more information.
 The following section describes the core concept how to grant or restrict access for a user interacting with the Imixs-Workflow engine.

 ## Access Levels